NielsdeBlaauw/query-monitor-twig-profile/.wordpress-org/readme.txt

 License: MIT
 License URI: https://raw.githubusercontent.com/NielsdeBlaauw/query-monitor-twig-profile/master/LICENSE

 Displays Twig profiler output in Query Monitor.
-Automatically works with Timber.

 == Description ==
 Find out which pages are slow, and why!
 Immediately see profiling information from twig in your Query Monitor toolbar.